 In building upon this foundation, students may choose from the following programs:

 Master of Divinity (M.Div.) - Westminster's central program integrates theory and practice to prepare graduates for ordained pastoral ministry or other gospel ministries such as counseling and urban service.
-Concentrations in pastoral ministry or general ministries (with general studies, counseling, and urban mission emphases).
+Concentrations in pastoral ministry or general ministries (with general studies and counseling emphases).

 Master of Arts in Counseling (M.A.C.) is a unique professional degree designed to train men and women preparing to serve Christ in occupations other than the ordained gospel ministry with a concentration in biblical counseling.